simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 Running and understanding Mc SimGrid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you think of it, that's weird that this code works: all the messages are sent at the exact same time (t=0), so there is no reason for the message ``3`` to arrive last.
+If you think about it, that's weird that this code works: all the messages are sent at the exact same time (t=0), so there is no reason for the message ``3`` to arrive last.
 Depending on the link speed, any order should be possible.
 To trigger the bug, you could fiddle with the source code and/or the platform file, but this is not a method.
-Time to start Mc SimGrid, the SimGrid model checker, to exhaustively test all message orders.
+It's time to start Mc SimGrid, the SimGrid model checker, to exhaustively test all message orders.
 For that, you simply launch your simulation as a parameter to the ``simgrid-mc`` binary as you would do with ``valgrind``:

 .. code-block:: console